Our Place Inner West

 A land use planning framework for the Inner West

-Council has started a strategic land use planning project, Our Place Inner West, to develop a new Local Environmental Plan, Development Control Plan for the Inner West, supported by a consolidated Developer Contributions Plan.
+Council has started a strategic land use planning project, Our Place Inner West, to develop a new Local Environmental Plan and Development Control Plan for the Inner West, supported by a consolidated Developer Contributions Plan.

 The 2018 update to the Environmental Planning and Assessment Act 1979, requires Council to first prepare a Local Strategic Planning Statement to guide the preparation of the Local Environment Plan and Development Control Plan.
 The Department of Planning and Environment has further information on Local Strategic Planning Statements.